athena-labz/athena/README.md

 the contract proposal in the marketplace and request from the client the same amount.
 In this way, there is commitment by both parties and a pledge in case of a conflict.

-Thus DSET utility provides the basis for a trustworthy platform by setting a good measure of reliability through the CAS (Credit Assessment Systm);
-furthermore it is an important element for the decentralized voting mechanism about the platform development.
+Thus DSET utility provides the basis for a trustworthy platform by setting a good measure of reliability through the CAS (Credit Assessment System);furthermore it is an important element for the decentralized voting mechanism about the platform development.

 ### Network

 Users'activiy is rewarded: inviting new members, acting as a judge, scoring a high CAS provide benefit for the member and for the platform as a whole.

 ## Alice and Bob example

-Suppose Alice want’s to offer her services as a writer.
-In normal circunstances she could search for a publishing company and sign a contract with them.
+Suppose Alice wants to offer her services as a writer.
+In normal circumstances she could search for a publishing company and sign a contract with them.
-The problem, in this case, is that natural language contracts open doors for ambiguity and misinterpretation.
-Additionally, physical contracts do not fit the requirements of practicallaty and quickness.
+The problem, in this case, is that natural language contracts is open to ambiguity and misinterpretation.
+Additionally, physical contracts draw-backs are convenience and drafting management.

-Another approach, would be for Alice to access an online website focused on freelance jobs (e.g. Fiverr or Upwork).
+For Alice an alternative would be to access an online website focused on freelancer jobs (e.g. Fiverr or Upwork).
 In this case, alongside with the ambiguity and flexibility problems (as these websites usually make use of pre-made natural language contracts), there could be the possibility of Alice not delivering the project or even of the client not paying the agreed amount.

-To solve these issues, we propose DigiServices: a digital platform that, by making use of Cardano smart contracts, enables parties to offer their services in a trustfull manner avoiding misinterpratation or ambiguity and using a reputation system that penalizes dishonest parties and reward honest ones.
+DigiServices tackles and solves these issues.
+A Cardano-smart-contract-based digital platform enables parties to offer their services avoiding misinterpratation and ambiguity and leveraging a reputation system that penalizes dishonest parties and reward honest ones.

-Simmilarly to the second example, with DigiServices Alice would be able to access a user-friendly web application and publish her service there.
-One of the key differences, though, would be that this service would not be stored inside a centralized database, but, rather, inside the Datum of a Plutus Validator called marketplace.
+Likewise freelancer online websites, through DigiServices Alice would be able to access a user-friendly web application and publish her service.
+One of the key differences, though, will be the service not to be stored inside a centralized database; the Datum of a Plutus Validator called 'marketplace' will store it.

 The Datum of the marketplace contains a list of `Service`s. `Service` is a special data type that holds four values: A `Title`, a `Description`, a `Price` and a `Signature` symbol.

-The first value (title) is the service Alice will provide (e.g. "Novel writer").
+The first value (Title) is the service Alice will provide (e.g. "Novel writer").
-The second value (description) can contain a little bit of her background and should provide a nice explanation of what she will do (only for marketing reasons since it shoudn't affect the judge decision in case of a conflict).
-The third value (price) is the amount of DSET tokens the client should pay in order to receive the service.
+The second value (Description) will expand on her background, including an extended explanation of what she will do.
+This content is qualitatively explained and will not the judge decision in the event of a conflict.
+The third value (Price) is the amount of DSET tokens the client should pay in order to receive the service.

-The last value (signature) is a non-fungible token that is only valid if it contains a cryptographic signature resulted from the combination of the owner’s private key and the `Accusation Contract` validator hash.
+The last value (Signature) is a non-fungible token NFT, valid only valid if it contains a cryptographic signature resulted from the combination of the owner’s private key and the `Accusation Contract` validator hash.